 where the supremum is extended over all partitions of $[0,1]^d$ into axis-parallel boxes generated by $d$ one-dimensional partitions of $[0,1]$. \end{definition}

 \begin{definition} The variation of $f$ on $[0,1]^d$ in the sense of Hardy and Krause (also called \textit{sectional variation}) is given by

-\end{definition} \begin{remark} The Hardy-Krause variation anchored at 0 is almost identical to the sectional variation except for the term $f(0)$.We write $V(f)$ to replace $\text{Var}_{HK0}(f;[0,1]^d)$ to ease the notation. \end{remark}
+\end{definition} \begin{remark} The Hardy--Krause variation anchored at 0 is almost identical to the sectional variation except for the term $f(0)$.
+We write $V(f)$ to replace $\text{Var}_{HK0}(f;[0,1]^d)$ to ease the notation. \end{remark}

-The following theorem is a key analytical tool underlying the HAL framework, for completeness a proof is given in the appendix; see \cite{gill1995inefficient,benkeser2016highly,van2018targeted}. \begin{theorem}[Sectional Representation of Càdlàg Functions] Let \( f: [0,1]^d \to \mathbb{R} \) be a càdlàg function with bounded Hardy–Krause variation anchored at 0, i.e., \( V(f) < \infty \).
+The following theorem is a key analytical tool underlying the HAL framework.
+For completeness, a proof is given in the appendix; see \citep{gill1995inefficient,benkeser2016highly,van2018targeted}. \begin{theorem}[Sectional Representation of C\`adl\`ag Functions] Let \( f: [0,1]^d \to \mathbb{R} \) be a c\`adl\`ag function with bounded Hardy--Krause variation anchored at 0, i.e., \( V(f) < \infty \).
 Then \( f \) admits the representation